mrlynn/pymongo-example-code/README.md

 program defaults to using a replicaSet **txntest** which is the replica set name that is configured in the server in ```setup.sh```

-To run the program with transactions you can run it with no arguments
+To run the program without transactions you can run it with no arguments:

 ```$ source venv/bin/activate
 (venv)$ python transaction_main.py